labnol/react-tailwind/README.md

-# 🚀 React 18 with Tailwind CSS
+# 🚀 React 18 with Tailwind CSS and Vite

 Learn how to quickly set up a `React.js` project with Tailwind CSS using the [starter kit](https://github.com/labnol/react-tailwind).
-The project was bootstrapped with Create React App (CRA) and it uses PurgeCSS to remove all the unused CSS classes from the production build.
+The project was bootstrapped with Vite (replacing Create React App) and it uses the `singlefile` plugin to inline all the JavaScript and CSS files into a single minified file.

 ## Live Demo